GuyBarros/5_Steps_Service_Mesh/README.md

 ![Image](./assets/mongodb_proxy_failing.png)

-This service is failing because we havent started the proxy itself yet.
+This service is failing because we haven't started the proxy itself yet.

 To start this proxy we would need to run the *consul connect envoy -sidecar-for <SERVICE>* command, which again has been provided in ease to consume script form: